polettix/App-Easer/README.md

     a command as a _leaf_ (missing also sub-commands `help`/`commands`) by setting this parameter to a false value, otherwise it must be an array;

+- `leaf`

+    This is an alternative, hopefully more readable, way to set the command as a _leaf_ and avoid considering any sub-command, including the auto-generated ones.

 - `allow-residual-options`